1. How will an inbound marketing agency collaborate with my brand?

 5. Do you use SMART or CLEAR goals to measure the success of inbound marketing?

 6. Who will be managing my account and executing my projects?

-Partnering with an inbound marketing agency can be an excellent way to increase your brand awareness, drive sales, and maintain a successful social media presence.
-Whether your brand is first starting out with an inbound marketing agency or you are seeking a new agency to work with, you'll want to be sure you find the agency that will maximize the benefits of an inbound marketing strategy and work well with your team at the same time.
+Partnering with an inbound marketing agency can be an excellent way to increase your brand awareness, drive sales, and grow your business.
+Whether your brand is first starting out with an agency or you are seeking a new one, you'll want to be sure you find the agency that will maximize the benefits of a growth-based strategy and work well with your team at the same time.

-It's no secret there are lots of marketing agencies out there to choose from, the problem is that most of these agencies are all too similar.
-They offer the same services and promise the same results.
+It's no secret there are lots of agencies out there to choose from, the problem is that most of these agencies are all too similar.
+They offer the same bucket of services and promise the same results.
 So how do you know which one to choose?
-Your job is to find the one that works best for you, your specific marketing strategies, and the one that is going to bring the most value to your business.
+Your job is to find the one that works best for you, your specific revenue goals and growth strategies, and the one that is going to bring the most value to your business.
 Knowing which questions to ask the agency will play a huge role in making the right choice.

 Here are the most important questions to ask based on experience and deliverables: